pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

-Title: JavaScript Promises are equivalent to Python's asyncio
+Title: You don't need promises in Python: just use async/await!
 Date: 2017-11-01T09:00:00+04:00
 Category: Logiciel

 <img alt="Promises/A+ logo - https://alexn.org/assets/img/2017/then.png" src="{filename}/images/equivalence_then_logo.png" style="float: right; max-width:30%; max-height: 100px; height:auto; padding: 0 10px 1em 1em"/>

-JavaScript promises appear to be very different from Python's asyncio.
+If you're coming from a JavaScript background, it's tempting to try to use the promises that you know and love with Python.
+That's what I tried to initially too, and I was surprised to see that promises were very rarely used in Python.
+It turns out that promises are not *pythonic*: I should have used async/await instead.
+This post explains why async/await is a better idiom that you can use both in Python and JavaScript.

-But they're not that different!
+I found this surprising at first: I thought that promises were very different from Python's async/await.
+But they're not!
 The code is written differently (the *syntax* is different), but what is happening under the hood is actually the same (the *semantics* are equivalent).

 The main takeaway from this post should be that it's a **good idea to use the Python idioms everywhere** because they are easier to learn and are available in many languages, allowing programmers to switch between languages more easily.
+In short, I think you should use async/await both in JavaScript and Python.

 ## Motivation

-When I first studied promises in JavaScript and asyncio in Python, they looked quite different to me.
+When I first studied promises in JavaScript and async/await in Python, they looked quite different to me.
 Indeed, promises can use a lot of anonymous functions and they handle errors differently from other JavaScript code.
 For example: